mfschmidt/jjm_utils/sub_pipeline.md

 ### Setup

 Download a local config file template and customize it.
-Following this command, edit as you see fit.
+Following this command, you will have a `~/.pipelines.json` file.
+Edit it as you see fit.

     wget https://github.com/mfschmidt/jjm_utils/raw/main/.pipelines.json \
-    -o ~/.pipelines.json \
+    -O ~/.pipelines.json \
     && sed -i 's@HOME@'"${HOME}"'@g' ~/.pipelines.json

 ### Execution